 By bus: Knaresborough bus station is on the High Street, about a third of a mile from the Chapel.
 Walk east along the High Street for a few yards and then turn right into Gracious Street.
 Follow the road all the way down to the bridge and then turn into Abbey Road.

 Because the Chapel is carved into the crag, there are few facilities and at present disabled access is limited.
 The nearest toilets are in the nearby pubs (Half Moon, Mother Shipton) or along the river by the boat hire places or up in the town centre.
 The site includes a garden of plants associated with the Virgin Mary and other saints, and another with plants used traditionally for healing, and there is a stunning view over the River Nidd and along the gorge.

-Refreshments and accommodation are available locally, but jam and honey are on sale at the chapel.(on site or locally).
-It could be used for quiet days for individuals or groups. although weather dependent as the chapel is small and the larger space is outside, and facilities on site are limited.
+Refreshments and accommodation are available locally.
+The chapel could be used for quiet days for individuals or groups, although this is weather dependent as the chapel is small with a larger worship space outside, and facilities on site are limited.